 Our screws are compatible with all Teak Tuning decks but they may not fit decks that are thicker than standard decks.
 If you think your deck is too thick, our extra long stainless steel (6mm) screws will work great.

 All Teak Tuning fingerboard completes and trucks include a free standard fingerboard tool.
 This tool works great and should get the job done!
-However, if you have larger hands or are new to setting up small parts, then it may be difficult to grip the tool.
-We would recommend adding an additional tool to your collection:
+However, if you have larger hands or are new to setting up small parts, it can be challenging to work with such a small tool.
+Here are our recommendations for tools and gadgets that can make the setup process fast and easy:

-- Pro Tool: This tool is a similar size to the standard tool but features a shape that is easier to hold and turn.
+This mini tool is a similar size to the standard fingerboard that is included with trucks and completes, but it features a shape that is easier to grip and turn.